WheteThunger/MonumentAddons/README.md

 - Uses familiar command syntax, based on `spawn <entity>`
 - Works on any map seed and accounts for terrain height
 - Entities are indestructible, have free electricity, and cannot be picked up
-- Supports custom monuments, train stations and cargo ship
+- Supports vanilla monuments, custom monuments, underground tunnels, underwater labs, and cargo ship

-### Compared to similar plugins

-Monument Plus Lite and Monument Entities fulfill the same purpose, but those plugins require a multi-step process where you use a command in game, type something into the config, and then reload the plugin.

-This plugin allows you to simply spawn the entity with a command in-game.
-The entity is automatically spawned at all similar monuments and saved in the data file so it can be respawned later.
+## Required plugins

+- [Monument Finder](https://umod.org/plugins/monument-finder) -- Simply install.
+No configuration needed.
+You may optionally update that plugin's configuration to change the bounds of monuments.

 ## Getting started